hamza-sabat/enterpriseSoftwareEngineering/README.md

 ## Solution Overview

 The application is built using a modern tech stack with a focus on scalability, security, and user experience.
-It features a React-based frontend, Node.js/Express backend, and PostgreSQL database, all containerized using Docker for consistent deployment.
+It features a React-based frontend with Material UI, Node.js/Express backend, and MongoDB database with Mongoose ODM.
+The architecture follows a modular approach for maintainability and scalability.

 ## Project Aim & Objectives